Need to hire an exterminator? Get a free estimate online from top local home service pros in your area.

 Rabies is the foremost concern when dealing with bats.
 This deadly disease affects the brain and is fatal once symptoms appear.
 Humans who are exposed to rabies must undergo a series of expensive, painful inoculations soon after coming into contact with the disease.

 Since rabies can survive for long periods in decaying matter, it is possible to contract the disease from the blood, waste, or corpse of a bat.
-While there may be no visible symptoms, there are a few indicators that a bat is rabid, such as:

 - The bat is not afraid of humans.